blbadger/blbadger.github.io/entropy.md

 ### Second consideration: infinite states

 Work can be defined as directed movement: when one does work to move a log, all molecules in the log move in approximately concerted motion.
 In contrast, thermal motion is not directed: heat causes molecules to move faster but not in concerted motion.
-In statistical mechanics, the number of internal states that a molecule can assume is used to calculate its entropy.
+In statistical mechanics, the number of internal states (formally, the microcanonical ensemble) that a molecule can assume is used to calculate its entropy.

 $$
 S = k \; ln W